Chaserashwin/TRAINING/REACT/6-Redux-tutorial/README.md

 Basics of Redux:-
-Three Main components of Redux are:
+Three Main Concepts of Redux are:

 -> Store : It is like a State which tells that what is the main function of it... interface CounterState {